tiaringhio/COVID-19-Sentiments/README.md

 ## Cleaning

 The most extensive part.
 The text is stripped from puntctuation, links, tags, excessive spaces ecc. using Re, it is then tokenized and stemmed via NLTK to improve the results obtained in the learning phase, furthermore stop words are removed from text using NLTK's built in library and other stopwords found online, specific for the italian language.
 This process is done throughout the entirety of the project to better mitigate mistakes.
+This phase includes the following steps:

+- Tokenization
+- Stemming
+- Stop words removal
+- Noise removal

+### Tokenization

+The operation by which the text is divided into words, sentences, symbols or other significant elements called tokens.
+In computational linguistics the token can be defined simply as any sequence of characters delimited by spaces.
+This process is essential for preparing the text for the learning phase.

+### Stemming

+The process of reducing the inflected form of a word to its root form, called "stem" which does not necessarily correspond to the morphological root of the word: normally it is sufficient that the related words are mapped to the same stem.
+Stemming is a part, together with lemmatization, of the text normalization process.

+### Stop words removal

+Stop words are words that, given their high frequency in a language, are usually considered to be insignificant in a research, for this reason they are removed during the preparation for learning.
+There is no official list of Italian stop words but terms such as articles, conjunctions, generic words or widespread verbs are included.

+### Noise removal

+What does NLP noise mean?
+Noise is a part of the text that does not add meaning or information to the data.
+Punctuation, links, special characters that usually provide context to the text are included in this category, context is often difficult to process.

 ## Machine Learning

 For the training part a [dataset of italian tweets](https://github.com/charlesmalafosse/open-dataset-for-sentiment-analysis) has been used, which has been cleaned with the same process as the previously mentioned data.
-The choice to use this dataset was made because it is extensive and to avoid bias by tagging manually tweets as positive or negative, language is very subjective.
-After a bit of data preparation, the following models have been trained and pickled:
+The choice to use this dataset was made because it is extensive and to avoid bias by tagging manually tweets as positive or negative since language is very subjective.
+After a bit of data preparation, the following models have been trained and _pickled_:

 - Naive Bayes
 - Logistic Regression